ocp1006/bank-hapoalim-credit-card-totaler/README.md

 ![Screenshot of Extension](./screenshot/screenshot.jpg)

 > [!IMPORTANT]
-> You have your external credit cards linked and displayed on Bank Hapoalim's website.
+> You have your external credit cards linked and displayed on Bank Hapoalim's website.<br>
 > If you don't know how to do it, Google is your friend...

 ## Installation